truenas/middleware/docs/userguide/freenas_intro.rst

 * An alert will be generated when a new update becomes available.

 * An alert will be generated when a S.M.A.R.T. error occurs.

+* An alert will be generated if a Certificate Authority or certificate is invalid or malformed.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: